luobox/Personal-Site-of-Jack-Kinsella/_posts/24-4-2014-on-passive-income.markdown

 after he comes home from school.
 Teachers get their profile for 40 euro/year.

-I read up on SEO and optimised the website for Google with a few tricks before launching.
-(Short discursive example: I added three random parental-friendly jokes onto more than a thousand blank pages for various Irish cities in the hope that it would be enough content for Google to bother indexing the page and awarding me a search result.
+I read up on SEO and optimised the website for Google with a few tricks before launching. (e.g. I added three random parental-friendly jokes onto more than a thousand blank pages for various Irish cities in the hope that it would be enough content for Google to bother indexing the page and awarding me a search result.
 To my amazement it was.)
 A few weeks later I got my first sale, and it felt positively wonderful!
 For the first time in my life I had earned money directly from the market, without a middleman, and all of my own design and doing.
 I felt such pleasure and self-worth at the achievement, feelings that I still experience every time I think about sales in my current business.

 I had a few more sales from the private tutors website, but it only ever made a few hundred euros.
 Seeing that it wasn't taking off, I